pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

                                         in a transmitted message).
 Must be the same number of bytes as the
                                         ``block_size`` of the cipher.
 Each time
-                                        someting is encrypted a new
+                                        something is encrypted a new
                                         ``initialization_vector`` should be
                                         generated.
 Do not reuse an
                                         ``initialization_vector`` with